 How FloodSax work and how to build FloodSax into flood-resistant barriers

-To prevent floods, build FloodSax into barriers to protect doors – be that your front door, patio door, garage door or warehouse door.
+Build FloodSax into flood protection walls or barriers to stop water getting in through your front door, patio door, garage door or warehouse door.

 FloodSax are vacuum-packed in packs of five in easy to carry bags and four packs fit into one cardboard box weighing just 21lbs (9.5kilos)– that’s the equivalent to 20 traditional sandbags and imagine trying to lift and shift them to both store and then putting them in place when a flood is about to happen.